DHTMLX/docs-todolist/docs/api/methods/uncheckitem_method.md

 ### Description

-@short: unchecks the item to mark it as uncompleted
+@short: marks an item as uncompleted

 ### Usage